sapcc/networking-nsx-t/networking_nsxv3/tests/e2e/README.md

 3. Openstack Deployment with Agent and Driver running
 4. The Openstack "default" Security Group must exists and at least one realized and active port to be a member of it.
 5. Pre-existing Openstack network and server are required (see the ENV vars: E2E_NETWORK_NAME and E2E_SERVER_NAME).
+6. No ports have to be provisioned on the pre-existing test network prior the tests.
+7. At least one subnet have to be available on the pre-existing test network.
-6. The following environment variables are needed for the E2E tests (e.g. ../developer/rc):
+8. The following environment variables are needed for the E2E tests (e.g. ../developer/rc):
    ```bash
    # NSX vars
    export NSXV3_LOGIN_HOSTNAME="nsx-l-01a.corp.local" # NSX Hostname or IP address